 year round, Canyon Inn includes 76 rooms, a gift shop,

-common areas, and a full service dining area, The Hickory Room.
+common areas, and a full service restaurant that is open to the public.
 The recreation director and the naturalist staff

 can help you enjoy all of the programs and facilities in McCormick's